morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 ##### 6.3 Using functions in functions; code refactoring

 Before we move on to the next Clojure features, let's look back at what we have accomplished.
 We wrote a function to draw a square that takes a turtle name and the length of the side as parameters, and directs that turtle to move in a square pattern.
-Then we used this function to map over four turtle to draw four squares.
+Then we used this function to map over four turtles to draw four squares.

 Looking at the function, I notice that it is still quite repetitive: it repeats the forward/right combination four times, and it's exactly the same commands!